Iman Barlow: Kickboxing career

 Barlow fought Nathalie Visschers for the WKA Muay Thai Bantamweight World title in 2009.
 She won a unanimous decision.

-Over the next four years she amassed a 12-1-1 record.
+Over the next four years she amassed a 12–1–1 record.
 Denephar would give Barlow her first professional loss, by a unanimous decision.
 During this time Barlow achieved notable wins over Meryem Uslu, Teresa Wintermyr, Amy Pirnie, and Mellony Geugjes.

 This winning streak culminated in a chance to fight for the Enfusion 54 kg World title against Alexis Rufus.
 Barlow won a unanimous decision.
 She would lose a split decision to Eva Naranjo in her first title defense.

 A year later she faced Maritzarda Hersisia for the Golden Belt Bantamweight World title.
 Barlow won the fight with a high kick knockout in the second round.
 In the same year she defeated Linda Mancini to win the World Ring Sports Association Bantamweight belt, as well as winning a unanimous decision against Iman Ghbalou Chairi to once again win the Enfusion 54 kg World title.

 She would subsequently enter the Enfusion K1 tournament.
 After beating Simone van Dommelen, Samantha van Doorn and Marina Zueva, she faced Anissa Meksen in the finals.
 Meksen won the fight with a second-round knockout.

 She defended her Enfusion title in a rematch with Samantha van Doorn, her second defense would be against Veronika Petríková, and the third against Ilsury Hendrikse.

 She won a unanimous decision win over Jeri Sitzes to win the Lion Fight Super Bantamweight World title, and a unanimous decision win over Meryem Uslu to defend the Lion Fight title.

 In 2017 she scored a KO win over Therese Gunnarsson to win the Bantamweight Muay Thai Grand Prix.

 Barlow once against defended her Enfusion title, with a split decision win over Ashley Nichols.

 During Rumble of the Kings 18, she challenged Sofia Olofsson for the WMC Bantamweight World Championship.
 Olofsson won a unanimous decision.

 Barlow's next Enfusion 54 kg title defense came against Lara Fernandez.
 She won a unanimous decision.

 Barlow's eight Enfusion title defense came during Enfusion 82, when she fought Delphine Guénon.
 Barlow won a unanimous decision.

 In November 2019, Barlow fought Brooke Farrell for the WBC Muaythai International title and won a unanimous decision.

 ONE Championship

 Barlow was booked to face Daniela Lopez at ONE: Lights Out on March 11, 2022.
 She won the fight by doctor stoppage in the first round.

-Barlow is scheduled to face Ekaterina Vandaryeva on March 25, 2023, at ONE Fight Night 8.
+Barlow faced Ekaterina Vandaryeva on March 25, 2023, at ONE Fight Night 8.
+She won the fight via unanimous decision.

+Barlow announced her retirement from competition due to inactivity while contracted with the promotion.